Welcome to our

 Details of the security analysis.
 Another news article.

-Article: Backdoor in TETRA Police Radios - published about 1 year ago.
+Article: Backdoor in TETRA Police Radios - published over 1 year ago.

 https://www.schneier.com/blog/archives/2023/07/backdoor-in-tetra-police-radios.html